Iceland: Economy

-In 2007, Iceland was the seventh-most productive country in the world per capita (US$54,858), and the fifth-most productive by GDP at purchasing power parity ($40,112).
+In 2022, Iceland was the eighth-most productive country in the world per capita (US$78,837), and the thirteenth-most productive by GDP at purchasing power parity ($69,833).
 About 85 percent of the total primary energy supply in Iceland is derived from domestically produced renewable energy sources.
 Use of abundant hydroelectric and geothermal power has made Iceland the world's largest electricity producer per capita.

-As a result of its commitment to renewable energy, the 2016 Global Green Economy Index ranked Iceland among the top 10 greenest economies in the world.
-Historically, Iceland's economy depended heavily on fishing, which still provides 40% of export earnings and employs 7% of the workforce.
-The economy is vulnerable to declining fish stocks and falls in world prices for its main material exports: fish and fish products, aluminium, and ferrosilicon.
-Whaling in Iceland has been historically significant.
-Iceland still relies heavily on fishing, but its importance is diminishing from an export share of 90% in the 1960s to 40% in 2006.
+Historically, Iceland's economy depended heavily on fishing, which still provides ~20% of export earnings and employs 7% of the workforce.
+The economy is now more dependent on tourism, but important sectors continue to be fish and fish products, aluminium, and ferrosilicon.
+Iceland's economic dependence on fishing is diminishing, from an export share of 90% in the 1960s to 20% in 2020.

 Until the 20th century, Iceland was a fairly poor country.
+Whaling in Iceland was historically significant.
 It is now one of the most developed countries in the world.
 Strong economic growth led Iceland to be ranked third in the United Nations' Human Development Index report for 2021/2022.
 According to the Economist Intelligence Index of 2011, Iceland had the second-highest quality of life in the world.
 Based on the Gini coefficient, Iceland also has one of the lowest rates of income inequality in the world, and when adjusted for inequality, its HDI ranking is sixth.
 Iceland's unemployment rate has declined consistently since the crisis, with 4.8% of the labour force being unemployed as of June 2012, compared to 6% in 2011 and 8.1% in 2010.